 •Password: Enter a password with a length of five to 16 characters.
 This password will subsequently be required to verify the signature.
 Alternatively, the password can be saved with the SPS file.
 In this case, verification will be carried out directly, without Authentic Viewprompting for a password.

 The certificate/password you specify will be the default for the signature.

 The XML data is transformed and the result of the transformation is used for the creation of the signature.
 You can specify the canonicalization algorithm to be applied to the file's XML data (the SignedInfo content) prior to performing signature calculations.
 Significant points of difference between the algorithms are noted below:

-The root (or document) element of the XML document is considered to be Base64 encoded, and is read in its binary form.
-If the root element is not Base64, an error is returned or the element is read as empty, depending on what type of element is encountered.
+•Base64: The root (or document) element of the XML document is considered to be Base64 encoded, and is read in its binary form.
+If the root element is not Base64, an error is returned or the element is read as empty.

 The signature can be placed within the XML file or be created as a separate file.
 The following options are available:

-The signature element is created as the last child element of the root (document) element.
-Note: the associated XML Schema must contain the signature definition elements for the output XML to be valid.
-Please see the top of this section for more information.
+•Enveloped: The signature element is created as the last child element of the root (document) element.

 The Append Keyinfo option is available when the signature is certificate-based.
 It is unavailable if the signature is password-based.

-If Append KeyInfo is active/checked, public-key information is placed inside the signature, otherwise key information is not included in the signature.
+If the option is selected, public-key information is placed inside the signature, otherwise key information is not included in the signature.
 The advantage of including key information is that the certificate itself (specifically the public-key information in it) will not be required for the verification process (since the key information is present in the signature).